IARHeritages/videotagging/README.md

 # videotagging
 Crowdsourcing application to ag video content relevant to IARH

-First you will need to install all the dependencies with the following commands:
+First you will need to install all the dependencies with the following commands (be sure that you are in the project folder videotagging):

 ```bash